kernelmachine/cbtm/README.md

     --job-dir ${EVAL_DIR} \
     --temperature 0.1 \
     --max-valid-steps 200 \
-    --ensemble-type clustering
+    --ensemble-type clustering \
+    --submitit
 ```

-To launch a slurm job array, add the flag `--submitit` to the command above.
 You can check out logs for your slurm job at `${EVAL_DIR}`.

+To launch locally, remove the flag `--submitit` in the command above.
+Make sure you have `$NUM_CLUSTERS` GPUs visible though!

 This will output perplexity results to `${EVAL_DIR}/result.json`.

-Use the same command as above to evaluate your dense models.
+Use the same command as above to evaluate your dense models, just change the environment variable `NUM_CLUSTERS=1`.

 ## MoE baseline training via sparse upcycling